stylesuxx/python-dbus-examples/README.md

-### Simple python dbus example
+# Python DBUS examples

+> A collection of python DBUS examples.

+## Abstract
+The first time I had to deal with python and DBUS I was overwhelmed by the lack of concrete examples, so this repository was born.
+More documentation may be found in the comments.

+## Usage
-* Run dbus monitor and grep for the interesting output:
+In your first terminal run the **dbus monitor** and grep for the examples methods:

     dbus-monitor | grep /tld/domain/sub

-* Run the receiver
+In a second terminal run the **reciever**:

+    ./receiver.py

+The receiver has a *catch all* handler, so a lot of output is expected there.

-Then you can either
+in a third terminal you can now either:
-* Run the invoker, which will call the proxxied receivers Test object methods.
+* Run the **invoker**, which will call the proxxied receivers Test object methods:

+        ./invoker.py

+    The invoker will invoke 3 Methodes on the receiver:
+    * foo: This will simply return *Foo* as a string
+    * fail: Will trigger an exception in the receiver which the invoker can handle
+    * quit: Will stop the receiver

-* run the emitter, which will emit a test signal and a quit signal.
+* run the **emitter**, which will emit a test signal and a quit signal.

-After running either of them, the receiver should be stopped.
+After running either of them, the *receiver will be stopped*.